NWR National Conference 2022

 Charity book exchange

 Many of our members enjoy a good read and helping charity so when a member of the conference planning group suggested a charity bookswap we thought this was an excellent idea.
-So how will it work?
+So how does it work?

 Development Direct is based in Northumberland.
 The charity cultivates sustainable global partnerships that result in mutual learning and benefits, with a focus on health and education for children, families, and communities.
 Using peer education local communities and schools help to promote health programmes in the UK and in developing countries.
 Every penny raised by the charity goes to their work – there are no administrative costs.
 The charity pays for the education of some children and young adults in Kenya who would otherwise not be able to receive any.
 Currently 18 youngsters are receiving this help